 You can’t use your Mac and you’re left looking up at the screen with neither an apple logo nor a progress bar that will tell you about the MAC boot process.
 In the end, you will ask yourself, “Why is my MacBook stuck on this white screen?“

 It can occur due to many reasons.
 Like, it happens after the update of the operating system which you might not know if you have turned on automatic updates.
-The MacBook Pro white screen can pop up when there is a problem in external peripherals or when there are incompatible drivers on your MAC.
+The MacBook Pro’s white screen can pop up when there is a problem with external peripherals or when there are incompatible drivers on your MAC.

 Lastly, it can also occur if any apps have an issue while updating.
 Any of these mentioned factors can cause problems in proceeding with the Mac because it is still in the working process and your PC needs to complete it to be back again in its normal state.

 Steps to Recover Your Data While Stuck on the White Screen:

 Before you continue to fix the issue of the iMac white screen, you need to make sure that you have a backup of all your data.
 As you might lose your data while fixing this issue.
 Regardless of whether you don’t back up your Mac consistently, you can still have the option to back up your MacBook when the Mac boots to a white screen.
 To back up the data, follow these steps:

 - You have to connect the external drive and then switch On to Mac to reach the Utilities Window.